Rule status: Adopted

-BIC is proposing changes to promulgate rules for micro-haulers, a sub-class of licensees who solely collect under a prescribed annual tonnage of organic waste by bicycle or zero emissions vehicles.
-The proposed changes to also affect recordkeeping requirements for licensees.
+The Business Integrity Commission adopts the following rules governing micro-haulers, a sub-class of licensees who solely collect a prescribed annual tonnage of organic waste by bicycle or zero emissions vehicles.

 Online comments: 1